lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 ```

 `@part1`
-- Estimates relative model "quality" compared to other models. {{1}}
+- Estimates relative model "quality" over other models. {{1}}
 - Trade-off between the goodness of fit and simplicity (number of predictors). {{2}}
 - Common method: Akaike information criterion (AIC). {{3}}
     - For models that use maximum likelihood (most regression-based methods).

 `@script`
-While the use of DAGs is a powerful tool to identifying potential confounders, I strongly recommend against using just one method to building a model.
-The main reason being is that you may not know all the potential links to include in the DAG.
-Another useful technique is the information criterion methods, which compare which of several models is better than the others.
-The comparison is based on a trade-off between model fitness and the number of predictors.
-One commonly used method is the Akaike criterion or AIC, when comparing models that use maximum likelihood (most regression type methods).
+You should never rely on only one method for deciding what to adjust for.
+So useful technique is the information criterion methods, which compare several models to find which is better.
+The method balances model fitness and the number of predictors.
+Use the Akaike criterion or AIC for models that use maximum likelihood.

 ---